11 days in Taiwan: Day 6 from Taichung to Hualien

 To.
 My.
 Horror.

 I took the chance to ask for the seat closest to the luggage storage area on the HSR when I changed the timing of my ticket and it was a good call really, because it meant that I could throw my luggage there without worrying too much.
-I recalled the first ride I took from Taoyuan to Taipei alone where I was sitting as far as possibly could from the luggage storage area and I couldn’t take my eyes off it, in an OCD-ish way.
+I recalled the first ride I took from Taoyuan to Taipei alone where I was sitting as far as possibly could from the luggage storage area and I couldn’t take my eyes off my luggage, in an OCD-ish way.
 It was really exhausting.

-So after getting my ticket changed for the correct date, I decided to get the HSR bento since I had a little bit of time before I board the next train.
+After getting my ticket changed for the correct date, I decided to get the HSR bento since I had a little bit of time before I board the next train.

 There are different and limited choices everyday; it kind of forces you to try out new flavours.
 So here’s the one I got: